Sam-Tracey/Programming-and-Scripting-2021/pands-project2021/README.md

 <br/>
 <br/>
 <br/>
-## Importing the Necessary Modules and Loading the Iris Dataset
+## Importing the Necessary Libraries and Loading the Iris Dataset

-The first part of analysis in both Minitab and Python is to import all modules that we will be using and to load the data to be analysed into the software.
+The first part of analysis in both Minitab and Python is to import all libraries that we will be using and to load the data to be analysed into the software.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-# Import the necessary modules
+# Import the necessary libraries
 from contextlib import redirect_stdout
 import numpy as np
 import pandas as pd